 However, many times, the IRS will issue a continuous levy against self-employed people or independent contractors instead of the more appropriate Form 668-A that would levy their accounts receivable only once.

 Form 668-W states that it is a continuous levy on wages, salary, or other income.
-Taxpayers are constantly in a dispute with the IRS on what constitutes “other income.”
+Taxpayers are constantly in a dispute with the IRS on what constitutes other income.
 Does this include payments made to an independent contractor?
-What about a self-employed person like a construction subcontractor who may receive payments for both services and materials?
+What about a self-employed person like a construction subcontractor who may receive payments for services and materials?